millerms/RecoveryDharmaBVT/_pages/meditation-events.md

 nav_order: 3
 classes: full-width
 ---
-## Events
+## Events (Coming Soon)

+This is a placeholder event.
 Date is tentative and subject to change.
 Check back for updates.
 - **October, 10-12 2025** – Mindful Recovery Retreat, Adamant, VT